tythonco/salesforce-project-template/README.md

 # WIP

+This is an active work in progress, and the notes below are being kept from the inspiration for this project.
+They are not accurate.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.